 Do you crush your cans before tossing them into the recycling bin?
 If so, you''re not alone.
 Aiming to save space, many people crumple up their aluminum cans once they''re empty.
 While this method does offer optimal storage, it actually ends up making it harder to recycle them—and may even land them in the trash.

-CRUSH YOUR ALUMINUM CANS – By using our Andrew James Can Crusher you will drastically reduce the amount of space your cans would traditionally take up in your recycling containers CRUSHES LARGE CANS UP TO 16OZ – Our can crusher smashes large cans like the size of a large energy drink
+CRUSH YOUR ALUMINUM CANS – By using our Andrew James you will drastically reduce the amount of space your cans would traditionally take up in your recycling containers CRUSHES LARGE CANS UP TO 16OZ – Our smashes large cans like the size of a large energy drink

 Aluminum cans are lightweight and may, therefore, be admittedly ''enjoyable'' to crush – really, nothing beats that quick crunch.
 Also, many people label crushing aluminum cans and such before putting them out for recycling, an ingenious way to save space for other recyclables.